piotrsenator/piotrsenator.github.io/_city_notes/vienna-2025-08-12-stadtbahnboegen.md

 If you want to escape the tourist-packed bars of the first district and see a different side of Vienna, head to the Stadtbahnbögen after sunset.

+## Addresses
-## Addresses- WerkzeugH – Gürtelbogen 1–2, 1080 Vienna
+- WerkzeugH – Gürtelbogen 1–2, 1080 Vienna
 - Café Carina – Gürtelbogen 10, 1080 Vienna
 - FaniaLive – Gürtelbogen 22–23, 1080 Vienna